 Next, we add some more plants, learn to scale symbols, use the STRETCH command to lengthen a line, and offset the back of the house to form a back boundary.

-Now is a good time to run a check print.
+Now is an excellent time to run a check print.

 Here, we add some more symbols, create a layout on an architectural C size sheet, scale the floating viewport to a scale of 1:96, change the position of the design in a floating viewport, add a scale bar, and run a quick check plot.